ErbinJames/Library_4a/README.md

     }
     ```

-  - **Failure:** If the token has already been used, is invalid, or expired, an appropriate error message will be returned.
+  - **Failure:** The relevant error message will be displayed if the token has already been used, is invalid, or has expired.

 **c.
-Update Book** - Updates a book's information in the database.
+Update Book** - updates the database's information on a book.

 - **Endpoint:** `/book/update`
 - **Method:** `PUT`